Prepare now for Quantum opportunities and risks

-Classical computers use bits to represent zero or one.
-Quantum computing uses qubits, which can represent both zero and one simultaneously, thanks to the strange ability of subatomic particles to exist in more than one state at any time.
-Algorithms written to take advantage of qubits can perform certain types of computation more quickly and using less energy than classical computers.
+Quantum computing are machines that take advantage of the ability of subatomic particles to exist in more than one state at any time.
+Due to how the particles behave, operations can be done much more quickly and using less energy than classical computers.

-So, what does this mean to your business?
+So, What does this mean for your business?

-On the positive side, organisations should view quantum computing as a competitive advantage.
-New quantum-inspired algorithms could bring innovative solutions and approaches to product development.
+Organisations should view quantum computing as a competitive advantage.
+New quantum-inspired algorithms will bring innovative solutions and approaches to product development.
 In addition, quantum computing can reduce time to market and optimise customer delivery.

-However, quantum computing also poses significant risk to organisations.
-Researchers have shown how general-purpose quantum computers could kill, or at least significantly weaken, current cryptography systems.
-A quantum computer of sufficient power will instantly render today’s security systems obsolete and break the encryption of sensitive data protected by today’s strongest security.
-When this performance threshold is passed, your organisation’s data, intellectual property (IP, patents, customer information and data) will be at risk.
-Any information shared on public channels now or in the future will be vulnerable.
-For industries such as Financial Services and Healthcare with significant regulatory requirements for data privacy and security, quantum will have a significant business, legal and ethical impact.
+On the flip side, quantum computing poses a significant risk to organizations.
+Researchers have shown how quantum computing could kill—or at least significantly weaken—current cryptography systems.
+A quantum computer will instantly render today’s security systems obsolete and break the encryption of sensitive data protected by such security systems.
+This puts your organization’s data, intellectual property (IP, patents, customer information, and data) at risk.
+Any information shared on public channels now or in the future will become vulnerable.
+For industries such as financial services and healthcare with significant regulatory requirements for data privacy and security, quantum will have a significant business, legal, and ethical impact.

-While general-purpose quantum computers may still be several years away, organisations need to take steps today to prepare.
-Our Quantum Computing Services are helping organisations through Post-Quantum Readiness Workshops and more in-depth Post-Quantum Risk Assessments.
+While quantum may still be several years away, organisations need to take steps to prepare today.
+Our quantum computing services are helping organisations with Post-Quantum Risk Assessments, Readiness workshops, and planning quantum road maps.